David Jowsey: Bunya Productions

+Formation and focus

 After working together at the ABC, Sen and Jowsey decided that they wanted to make feature fiction films together, so they left the ABC and set up Bunya Productions.
 The name originates with both men's family connections to Queensland groups of Aboriginal people who had cultural ties to the Bunya Mountains in south-east Queensland (SEQ).
 Before colonisation, Aboriginal people from all over SEQ would gather for a big festival every three years, when the Bunya pine fruited.

+Bunya is known for mixing genres, and films which have an Indigenous perspective.
+The company has hosted development workshops for emerging filmmakers, with Netflix and Screen Australia.
+In recent years it has also been building its sales, marketing, and distribution capacity.